-CAPE/A-Level Physics OR (PHYSO411) OR

-(CSEC Physics with CAPE/A-Level Maths or MATH0100 and MATH0110).
+CAPE/A-Level Physics OR PHYSO411 - Introduction To Mechanics OR CSEC Physics with CAPE/A-Level Maths or MATH0100 - Pre-calculus and MATH0110 - Calculus and Analytical Geometry.

-- Scalars and Vectors: Scalar and Vector products; Vectors and their components; Unit vectors; Vector algebra in terms of their components. - 2.
+- 1. Scalars and Vectors: Scalar and Vector products; Vectors and their components; Unit vectors; Vector algebra in terms of their components. - 2.
 Vector Treatment of Motion: Position vector and particle trajectory; Average and instantaneous acceleration; Application to uniform circular motion; Derivation of $a = -w^2r$; Relative velocity. - 3.
-Work and Kinetic Energy: General definition of work; Work done by a variable force; One-dimensional analysis; Interpretation of work as area under graph of F vs x; Proof of Work-Kinetic Theorem. - Conservation of Energy: Conservative Forces; General definition of potential energy and examples of its calculation; Mechanical Energy; Proof of conservation of Mechanical Energy; Non-conservative forces; Conservation of total energy. - System of Particles: Centre of mass for systems of particles and extended objects; Newton's Second Law for systems of particles and extended objects and consequences; Proof of conservation of linear momentum. - 6.
-Rotation: Description of rotation using θ , w and α ; Kinematic equations; Kinematic energy of rotation; Rotational inertia and its calculation for some symmetrical objects; Parallel and Perpendicular Axes Theorem; Torque $\tau = r \times F$ and $\tau = lw$; Work and Torque. - 7.
+Work and Kinetic Energy: General definition of work; Work done by a variable force; One-dimensional analysis; Interpretation of work as area under graph of F vs x; Proof of Work-Kinetic Theorem. - Conservation of Energy: Conservative Forces; General definition of potential energy and examples of its calculation; Mechanical Energy; Proof of conservation of Mechanical Energy; Non-conservative forces; Conservation of total energy. - 5.
+System of Particles: Centre of mass for systems of particles and extended objects; Newton's Second Law for systems of particles and extended objects and consequences; Proof of conservation of linear momentum. - 6.
+Rotation: Description of rotation using θ, w and α; Kinematic equations; Kinematic energy of rotation; Rotational inertia and its calculation for some symmetrical objects; Parallel and Perpendicular Axes Theorem; Torque τ = r x F and τ = lw; Work and Torque. - 7.
 Rolling: Definition of Rolling; Rolling as a combination of rotation and translation; Rolling as pure rotation about an instantaneous axis; Role of friction in rolling; Kinetics and dynamics of rolling; Definition of Angular Momentum; Newton's Second Law in angular form; Angular momentum for a system of particles; Conservation of angular momentum and its application. - 8.
-Simple Harmonic Motion: Equation of Linear SHM in differential form and solution as $x = A \sin(\omega t + \theta)$; Definition of angular SHM in terms of torque and angular displacement; Differential equation of motion and its solution; Examples such as physical pendulum (and limiting case of simple pendulum) and suspended oscillating disc.
+Simple Harmonic Motion: Equation of Linear SHM in differential form and solution as $x = A \sin (\omega t + \theta)$; Definition of angular SHM in terms of torque and angular displacement; Differential equation of motion and its solution; Examples such as physical pendulum (and limiting case of simple pendulum) and suspended oscillating disc.